Best milongas in Buenos Aires

 Formal

-A beautiful venue, the right place to boast your new outfit or your new shoes.
+A beautiful venue, set in the mythical Centro Región Leonesa, Los Zucca used to operate under the name Niño Bien.
+Niño Bien closed in 2013 and reopened a year later under the management of the friendly Magdalena and Roberto (los Zucca).
+Los Zucca is the right place to boast your new outfit or your new shoes.
 Appropriate knowledge of the basic milonga etiquette is more than preferable.

 Cochabamba 444